-Replace a Clip with Silence
+Replace an Entire Clip with Silence

-- 1. Double-click on an audio track or clip.
-The audio track turns green and the Audio tab opens. - 2.
-Click on the audio track to highlight it. - 3.
-Click the Silence button
+- 1. Click on an audio clip to select it. - 2.
+Click on the Audio tab.
+The audio clip turns green. - 3.
+In the Audio tab, click the Silence buttor

-- Vocal Enhancements
+- Lessen Audio Distortion

 - Even Out Audio Volume Levels

 - Adjust Volume Up or Down

 - Remove Noise from Audio